From Dissertation to Book: Transforming Research Into a Publishable Manuscript

 But you’re also working 40+ hours a week.
 You don’t have a sabbatical.
 You barely have time to reopen the file, let alone figure out how to turn a 200+ page dissertation into something a publisher would consider.

-If you are exploring this transition, you can learn more about our dissertation-to-book coaching approach here.
+If you are exploring this transition, you can learn more about our approach to research-based book development here.

 The Real Problem: A Dissertation is Not a Book